Introduction to Jung's method of resolution of singularities: Generalities about finite morphisms and modifications

 The proposition can be easily proved using the classical theorem of Ceva.
 It is also true that $P$ and $s(P)$ are the two foci of a conic tangent to the edges of the triangle $ABC$ (as an illustration of this fact, think at the inscribed circle, which is a conic tangent to the three edges, and whose center $I$ verifies $I = s(I)$).

 But what interests us here more is the fact that \emph{the mapping $s$ is not defined everywhere}.
 Indeed, it is not defined at the vertices of the triangle.
-By doing some drawings, one sees experimentally why: if one tends to the vertex by remaining on a line passing through the vertex, the limit of the transforms is well-defined, but \textit{it depends on the chosen line}.
-Moreover, by varying the line, one gets as limits all the points situated on the opposite edge.
-Therefore, in some sense
+By doing some drawings, one sees experimentally why: if one tends to a vertex by remaining on a line passing through it, then the limit of the transforms is well-defined, but \textit{it depends on the chosen line}.
+Moreover, by varying the line, one gets as limits all the points situated on the line containing the opposite edge.
+Therefore, in a way:

 As the dimension increases like this from $0$ to $1$, one assists to a kind of ``blowing-up'' of each vertex into a line.
-A little inspection shows that one has at the same time a phenomenon of ``blowing-down'' of each edge of the triangle into the opposite vertex.
+One has at the same time a phenomenon of ``blowing-down'' of each edge of the triangle into the opposite vertex.
+Indeed, all the points of the line containing an edge, with the only exception of the vertices, are sent by $s$ into the opposite vertex of the triangle.

 This kind of examples led Zariski to introduce a general notion of ``blowing-up'' and ``blowing-down'' in algebraic geometry.
 In order to explain it, let us first express algebraically the transformation $s$.

-There are other points $P$ where $s$ is not defined, those for which the three new lines are parallel.
+There are other points $P$ for which $s(P)$ is not defined, those for which the three new lines are parallel.
 But in this case $s(P)$ can be interpreted as a point at infinity, which shows that it is better to think about $s$ as a transformation of the \emph{projective} plane into itself.
-There is then a choice of coordinates which makes the transformation particularly simple from the algebraical viewpoint: choose the projective coordinates $(X:Y:Z)$ such that the equations $X=0, Y=0, Z=0$ define the edges of the triangle, and such that the center $I$ of the incircle is $(1:1:1)$.
+There is then a choice of coordinates which makes the transformation particularly simple from the algebraical viewpoint: choose the unique system of projective coordinates $(X:Y:Z)$ such that the equations $X=0, Y=0, Z=0$ define the edges of the triangle, and such that the center $I$ of the incircle is $(1:1:1)$.
 Then the involution $s$ can be written as:

 {\tt }